Fuzzwah's Agentic Coding Learnings

 The Foundation: VS Code Insiders

-• Early access to features: MCP (Model Context Protocol) support and Copilot improvements land here first
+• MCP support and Copilot improvements land here first

-• Bleeding edge stability: It’s surprisingly stable for a daily build
+• It’s surprisingly stable for a daily build

-• Side-by-side installation: I can keep stable VS Code for critical work if needed
+• I can keep stable VS Code installed side-by-side for critical work if needed

-The only downside is occasional breaking changes, but for agentic coding development, being on the cutting edge is worth it.
+The only real downside is the occasional breaking change, but for agentic coding development being on the bleeding edge is worth it.

 The Brain: GitHub Copilot